DNA used in exoneration? No

-Freddie has devoted his life to educating the public about the death penalty with his razor-sharp knowledge of the legal system that put him on death row.
-He resides in Miami Shores, Florida.
+Freddie now resides in Miami Shores, Florida.
+He has devoted his life to educating the public about the death penalty with his razor-sharp knowledge of the legal system that put him on death row.
+Freddie was formerly the Board Chair of Witness to Innocence.

-It's worthwhile to spend a few dollars and read the late Gene Miller's gripping book on Freddie's case, "Invitation to a Lynching."
-Miller's reporting on Freddie and his co-denfendant, Wilbert Lee, won him a Pulitzer Prize and helped to free Freddie and Wilbert from prison.
-You can order it here: www.amazon.com
+Miller's reporting on Freddie and his co-defendant, Wilbert Lee, won him a Pulitzer Prize and helped to free Freddie and Wilbert from prison